-First.- To consider in part, for formal reasons, the guardianship claim made by Mr. (...), against the General Directorate of the Police of the Department of the Interior, for not having responded to the cancellation request · providing data within the period established by the applicable regulations; and dismiss the said claim in substance, given that the requested cancellation does not proceed, for the reasons explained in the 4th legal basis.
+First.- Estimate in part, for formal reasons, the guardianship claim made by Mr. (...), against the General Directorate of the Police of the Department of the Interior, for not having responded to the request for data cancellation within the period established by the applicable regulations; and dismiss the said claim in substance, given that the requested cancellation does not proceed, for the reasons explained in the 5th and 6th grounds of law.